You have won your Local Brain Bee competition! Congratulations!

 Here are a few web sites that might be useful as you study neuroanatomy:

 Sylvius software from Sinauer (http://www.sinauer.com/sylvius4/) (but this costs about $55 and is not necessary – you can find excellent study materials elsewhere)

 There will be 8 to 10 Standardized Patients who are professionally trained to portray neurological disorders.
 Students will be required to diagnose the neurological disorders by interviewing the patients.
 Students will spend about 5 minutes with each patient in a patient diagnosis room.
-The questions must be of the type that can be answered by “yes”, “no”, or “I don’t know”.
-The patients will not be allowed to provide any other answers than these.
+NEW: In previous years, the questions could only be of the type that could be answered by “yes”, “no”, or “I don’t know”.
+This year, the questions can be open-ended.
+You can ask the patients anything you like.
 At the end of the 5 minutes, the student will record the diagnosis for that patient, and move on to the next patient.
 There will be 13 possible disorders to choose from: bipolar disorder, epilepsy, Parkinson’s disease, addiction, Alzheimer’s disease, Huntington’s disease, schizophrenia, stroke, Tourette Syndrome, neurological AIDS, chronic pain, depression, and autism.

 To study for this part, you might try the Medical Encyclopedia of Medline Plus which can be found at the National Library of Medicine website: http://www.nlm.nih.gov/medlineplus/encyclopedia.html